zhangjinpeng87/pd/.github/pull_request_template.md

 Code changes

 - Has configuration change
-- Has HTTP API interfaces change (Don't forget to [add the declarative for API](https://github.com/tikv/pd/blob/master/docs/development.md#updating-api-documentation))
+- Has HTTP API interfaces changed (Don't forget to [add the declarative for the new API](https://github.com/tikv/pd/blob/master/docs/development.md#updating-api-documentation))
 - Has persistent data change

 Side effects